MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/event-id-explanations.md

 - Windows 10
 - Windows 11
-- Windows Server 2016 and up *
+- Windows Server 2016 and later (limited events)

-* Not all events are available in Windows Server 2016 and up, e.g.  (eg: 3099, 31xx).

 A Windows Defender Application Control (WDAC) policy logs events locally in Windows Event Viewer in either enforced or audit mode.
 These events are generated under two locations: